-- After the "quick scan" has finished, the UV lamp power supply can be turned off and the VERY HOT lamp can be removed from the socket.
-The lamp should be allowed to cool adequately prior to storing back in the case. - Repeat steps 3 and 4 for each lamp to be scanned.
+- 1. After the 'quick scan' has finished, the UV lamp power supply can be ramped down with the '#' button.
+After power is off, the fan will continue running for another three minutes.
+The HOT lamp can be removed from the socket.
+The lamp should be allowed to cool adequately prior to storing back in the case. - 2.
+Repeat the test for each lamp to be scanned.